 Please plan your visit and learn how Wright was commissioned for the design, find out what the area was like at the time the house was built, and get an overview of the home’s notable features.

 Beginning in the 1920s, Frank Lloyd Wright's argument that modern cities were no longer habitable led him to develop his solution for urban problems - Broadacre City.
 Wright used "Usonia" as his substitute for the reformed, future "America" of Broadacre City, and his solution to the "small house problem."
 These Usonians - and in particular the pre-World War II designs - were a solution to the changes in the lifestyles of the clients and their need for low cost but satisfying housing.

-Frank Lloyd Wright's Usonian design was his answer to the need for low-cost housing for the average American.
-Usonian houses were typically one story, to express the horizontal element of the American midwestern plains.
-Attics were eliminated as to avoid building unusable space and, thus, save money.
-Instead, Usonian homes had flat roofs.
+Usonian houses were typically one story, designed to express the horizontal element of the American midwestern plains.
+Attics were eliminated to avoid building unusable space and the Usonian homes had flat roofs.
 Wright introduced skylights as a way of providing additional light into the house.
 He believed his new ideas of the home should involve new materials and new technology.